Do College Minors Matter?

 It’s true that the Common App asks which minor you want to declare and later on commit to.

-As a matter of fact, the Common App’s website itself says that you can always make changes after you have submitted your application, so there is no need for choosing a minor to slow down the application process.
+The Common App’s website itself says that you can always make changes after submitting your application, so there is no need to choose a minor to slow down the application process.

-Unlike a major that has something to do with a degree program, a minor may or may not be related to a major.
+Unlike a major that has something to do with a degree program, a minor does not have be related to a major.

 But then you can also pick a minor according to your chosen major.
 Most students opt for one that complements their major, thus enabling them to gain in-depth knowledge about something that’s closely related to it.